ssponsler/CS454P1-strings-over-abcd/README.txt

 CS 454 Spring 2023
 Dr. Ravikumar

+Run P1.jar by using the command "java -jar P1.jar" in the project folder.

                             P1 Contribution Report

 We decided to do the project in JAVA for the unlimited precision arithmetic,